millerk22/emc2-labs/EMC2-Labs-Winter/lab18.rst

 Application: Detecting Active Earthquake Regions
 ------------------------------------------------

-Suppose we are interested in learning about which regions are prone to frequent earthquake activity.
+Suppose we are interested in learning about which locations are prone to frequent earthquake activity.
 We could make a map of all earthquakes over a given period of time and examine it ourselves, but this, as an unsupervised learning problem, can be solved using K-Means clustering.

 .. figure:: _static/figures/earthquakes.png